Ukrainian historian Serhii Plokhy and the Russo-Ukrainian War

 We work closely with individuals and departments who contact us in need of support, through sharing resources, offering expertise and communicating with university senior managers.
 The Society also makes available and maintains disciplinary information and links via its a toolkit — ‘Supporting History Teaching and Research in UK Universities’ — launched in 2022 and regularly updated.

 In addition, the Society runs a programme of Visits to departments across the the UK to meet with historians and discuss matters relating to their institutions and the wider profession.
 Recent and forthcoming Visits include to the universities of Lincoln, Edge Hill, Kent, Canterbury Christ Church, the Highlands and Islands, and Hertfordshire (2022-23) and York and York St John and Brunel (in Spring 2024).
-Details of applications for a programme of Visits for 2025-26 will be circulated later this year.
+The call for a next round of visits was launched in late 2024.

 The Society also publishes data relating to the History and the historical profession in UK Higher Education, as generated by external providers.
 This resource, and the Toolkit, focus particularly on historians and departments facing threats of cuts or closures to academic programmes and staff.